Joint Detection and Characterization of the Standing Accretion Shock Instability for Core-Collapse Supernovae with cWB XP: Acknowledgements

+Authors would like to thank the anonymous referees for their comments that led to improvements in the manuscript.
+The data underlying this work are available from the Gravitational Wave Open Science Center (GWOSC) at https://gwosc.org.
 V.S. is supported by a \textit{Beca Nacional de Posgrados} from the \textit{Secretaria de Ciencias, Humanidades, Tecnología e Innovación}.
 M.Z. is supported by the National Science Foundation Gravitational Physics Experimental and Data Analysis Program through awards PHY-2110555 and PHY-2405227.
 M.S. acknowledges Polish National Science Centre Grants No. UMO-2023/49/B/ST9/02777 and No. UMO-2024/03/1/ST9/00005, and the Polish National Agency for Academic Exchange within Polish Returns Programme Grant No. BPN/PPO/2023/1/00019.